 Filamentous Algae will often form mats that float on the surface of the pond resembling wet wool.
 Most pond owners commonly refer to this type of algae as "pond scum", but can often be called string algae, or floating algae.
-This is a very common type of algae found in ponds, but if left untreated can cover the entire surface of your pond.
+This is a very common type of pond algae, but if left untreated can cover the entire surface of your pond.

-There are several chemical options to control filamentous algae.
+There are several chemical pond treatments for algae.
 They should be applied when the algae is actively growing.
-Applications should begin when algae first appears as long as your water temperatures are above 60°.
-Over time, the algae will begin to brown and die.
+Applications should begin when algae first appears as long as your water temperatures are above 60°F. Over time, the algae will begin to brown and die.
 Once it is completely dead, use a rake to remove dead algae away to prevent an accumulation of dead algae and muck.
 Unless steps are taken to reduce the overall nutrient load, multiple applications may be needed for full season control.

 Chemical Application Best Practices